lsst-dm/k8s-scripts/SETUP.md

 #
 ```

-Please note that the line "[init] Using Kubernetes version: 1.9.2" (this number may vary).
-The "version: 1.9.2" refers to the control plane binaries for Kubernetes
+Please note that the line "[init] Using Kubernetes version: 1.9.2".
+The "version: 1.9.2" refers to the control plane binaries for Kubernetes which, by default, will
-which, by default, will always install the "stable" vesion of the 1.x release you're using.
+always install the "stable" vesion of the 1.x release you're using.
 In this case, the client binaries are running 1.9.2, and the control plan binaries
 also run as 1.9.2.
 If client libraries from 1.9.1 were installed, you'd get the same "1.9.2" message about the control plane binaries.
 To change this default behavior,
 Add "--kubernetes-version string", replace "string" with the version of the control backplane you wish to run.